keirthana/anbox-cloud-docs/reference/supported-versions.md

 To ensure you receive latest security updates and bug fixes you should upgrade to a new release of Anbox Cloud shortly after it was released.

 Current release: **1.22**

 Next release: **1.23** (scheduled for August 2024)

 See the {ref}`ref-roadmap` for details on the exact schedule of upcoming Anbox Cloud versions.

 ## Professional support

-If you are looking for additional support, find out about [Ubuntu Pro](https://ubuntu.com/support).
+If you are looking for additional support, see [Ubuntu Pro](https://ubuntu.com/support).

 Canonical can also provide [managed solutions](https://ubuntu.com/managed) for Anbox Cloud.